Disappearance of Helen Claire Frost: Investigation

 Helen was reported missing by her sister Sandy on October 15, 1970.
 Sandy said that the RCMP took a missing person's report, but she got the impression that nothing was done.
 Sandy lamented that she was too young and inexperienced at the time to push for more action from the RCMP.
 There was a tip that Helen had hitchhiked from the Husky gas station in Prince George.
 Although the RCMP investigated this tip, they could not substantiate it.

-The RCMP does not have a statute of limitations on serious cases, and Helen's case is still active.
-There have been a number of officers assigned to the case since 1970, with the most recent having been assigned in 2017 (file 1970 - 70118).
+There is no statute of limitations on serious crimes in Canada, and Helen's case is still active.
+There have been a number of officers assigned to the case since 1970, with the most recent having been assigned in 2017 (file 1970-70118).

 Search effort

 Sandy and a friend conducted an independent search for Helen.
 Sandy's friend determined that a truck driver saw Helen hitchhiking from the Husky gas station in Prince George, but the RCMP were unable to verify this tip.

 Sandy has been the main driving force behind the search for Helen, with the assistance of some friends.
-In 2018, Helen's daughter, Sandra Jeannette Frost, now named Michelle Johnson, reached out to Sandy after searching for her birth mother.
-Michelle and Sandy were reunited later on that year.
+In 2018, Helen's daughter, Sandra Jeannette Frost, now named Michele Johnston, reached out to Sandy after searching for her birth mother.
+Michele and Sandy were reunited later on that year.

 Awareness effort

 The awareness effort for Helen's disappearance includes missing person posters, news articles, and a Facebook page dedicated to her disappearance.
-Sandy pushed to get Helen's name added to the E-Pana list of victims in the hopes of raising more awareness for Helen's disappearance, but the RCMP declined the request, citing that the case did not meet the criteria for inclusion.
-However, this is in contradiction with the criteria for inclusion.
+Sandy pushed to get Helen's name added to the E-Pana list of victims in the hopes of raising more awareness for Helen's disappearance.
+However, the RCMP declined the request since the case did not meet the criteria for inclusion.
 There are many cases like Helen's that meet what the RCMP reports as the criteria for inclusion; however, there have been no more victims added to the E-Pana list since it reached a total of 18 in 2007.

 In 2009, Sandy reported that her father told her "I really hope I know what happened before I die."
-Dennis died on July 20, 2014, without discovering what had happened to his daughter.
+Dennis died on July 20, 2014.